ggraffieti/Collabora/README.md

 - We use space instead of tabs, and tabs of 2 spaces.
 Be sure you follow this rules before starting to code.

 #### Import procedure
-- First of all, fork this repository.
-We working on forks, and merge changes with pull requests.
 - Install git on your system, if you haven't yet.
-- Clone your fork with `git clone https://github.com/<your username>/Collabora`
+- Clone your fork with `git clone https://github.com/manuelperuzzi/Collabora`
 - We use git flow, so for every new feature have to be implemented in a new branch called `<feature-*>`.
 - For building the project use grade.
-You can delegate the intelliJ run to gradle, go to File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Runner, and check Delegate IDE button run/builds to gradle.
+You can delegate the intelliJ run action to gradle, go to File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle -> Runner, and check Delegate IDE button run/builds to gradle.
+The tests are executed automatically at every build.
-    - For running it outiside the IDE, run `./gradlew` if you are a Linux or Mac user, `.\gradlew.bat` if you are a Windows user.
-This generates automatically the fatJar and the java/scala doc
+    - For running it outiside the IDE, and generate all the artifacts, run `./gradlew` if you are a Linux or Mac user, `.\gradlew.bat` if you are a Windows user.
+This generates automatically the fatJar and the java/scala doc.

+### Developing the project
+Contributions to this project are welcome (see the important message above).
+Just some rules:
+1. We use [git flow](https://github.com/nvie/gitflow), so if you write new features, please do so in a separate `feature-` branch.
+1. We recommend forking the project, developing your stuff, then contributing back via pull request directly from GitHub
+1. Commit often.
+Do not throw at us pull requests with a single giant commit adding or changing the world.
+Split it in multiple commits and request a merge to the mainline often.
+1. Do not introduce low quality code.
+All the new code must comply with the checker rules (we include an Idea inspection profile in the distribution) and must not introduce any other warning.
+Resolutions of existing warnings (if any is present) are very welcome instead.

 [idea]: https://www.jetbrains.com/idea/
 [mongo]: https://www.mongodb.com/